LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-SEO.md

 Don't know how to check your website's Lighthouse score?
 No problem, use my last article <a class="link" href="https://www.lindaojo.com/blog/how-to-check-lighthouse-scores-on-chrome-and-firefox/" target="_blank">How to Check Lighthouse Scores using Chrome or Firefox</a> as a guide.

-In this post, we will be going through tips to improve your Lighthouse SEO score and overall visibility of your website.
+In this post, we will be going through tips to improve your Lighthouse SEO score and the overall visibility of your website.

 <h3>What is SEO?</h3>

 Search Engine Optimization (SEO) simply means the process of improving your site to increase its visibility for relevant searches.
 The higher your SEO score, the better visibility your web pages have in search results.

-Lighthouse carries various audits on you website, these audits can be passed by making a few simple changes.
+Lighthouse carries various audits on your website, these audits can be passed by making a few simple changes.
 Want to know what they are?
 Keep reading.

 <h3>Add a title element</h3>